 Tax Planning Tips

-- A financial advisor can help you develop a financial planning strategy that accounts for taxes.
+- A financial advisor may be able to help you develop a financial planning strategy that accounts for taxes.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you want to know how much you could pay in taxes for the sale on an investment, SmartAsset’s capital gains calculator could help you get an estimate.